 The source of your dog’s allergies may be airborne.
 Invest in a quality pet-friendly allergen blocker and you may see a huge improvement.

 Seasonal pollen is a common canine allergy agent.
 Pollen levels peak early mornings or late afternoons.
-If you take your dog on walks this could be the source.
+This could be the source when you take your dog on walks.
 Trees and grass are also culprits.

 Certain parts of the country have many environmental allergens.
 This is an airborne problem that, again, can be improved with an allergen blocker.